 From: Parisa Mahboubi and Mariam Ragab

-- Higher exemptions for earned employment income while on the program.
-In particular, more generous claw-back rates and higher earnings exemptions generate more incentives to exit to employment, and can generate long-term cost savings as more recipients leave the program, or rely less on it.
+- Reducing the cost of working.
+More generous clawback rates and higher earnings exemptions would improve incentives to seek and maintain employment.
+They also generate long-term cost savings as recipients leave the program or rely less on it.

-Parisa Mahboubi is a senior policy analyst and Mariam Ragab is a former research assistant at the C.D.
-Howe Institute.
+Parisa Mahboubi is a senior policy analyst at the C.D.
+Howe Institute where Mariam Ragab was a researcher.

 To send a comment or leave feedback, email us at firstname.lastname@example.org.